 After 14 years, the US’s bill to Antigua was at over $200 million.
 In November 2016, the US’ bill was valued at over $200 million.
 Instead, the island nation was offered a paltry $2 million, which they rightfully deemed insulting and unacceptable.

 The dispute between Antigua and the United States was thrust back into the spotlight when Antigua demanded their rightfully owed reparations after being devastated by Hurricane Irma in December 2017.
 The small nation needed these funds to assist in the expensive process of rebuilding and repairing their infrastructure.

 Presently, the conflict has yet to be resolved, despite continuous pressure from Antigua’s government.
 Hopefully, with PASPA being overturned (more on that below), the US will recognize their errors and pay the money owed.

 2018: Murphy v.
 NCAA

 In May of 2018, the Supreme Court of the United States ruled against PASPA, overturning the federal ban on sports betting.
 In the widely anticipated judgment, SCOTUS ruled that PASPA violated the 10th amendment of the Constitution, as it illegally commandeered individual state’s authority to regulate sports betting.

 We wrote a whole article on this decision when it came out, but the bottom line is this: A federal ban on sports betting is now a thing of the past in the US.
 It’s now up to individual states to decide how to regulate sports betting within their borders.
-New Jersey will be the first state to integrate sportsbooks into their casinos, and it’s expected that many will follow suit shortly after.

 Obviously, this is a tremendous boon for sports betting in the United States.
 Look for sports betting to occupy an even bigger place in both popular culture and the economy.